andywer/drag-mock/README.md

 ## webdriver.io integration

-If you are running Selenium tests using webdriver.io and you need drag &amp; drop functionality beyond Selenium's dragAndDrop() you can easily integrate drag-mock into webdriver:
+If you are running Selenium tests using webdriver.io and you need drag &amp; drop functionality beyond Selenium's dragAndDrop() you can easily integrate drag-mock into webdriver.
+CSS selectors and XPath strings are both accepted as arguments.

 ```javascript
 var dragMock = require('drag-mock');